 “In the coffee plant lies the chief source of wealth of the Central Americans.”
 These words were written back in 1932 by Louise Hearst for the Economic Geography journal, in a report entitled Coffee Industry of Central America.
-How ironic, that the very same year, in the western coffee-producing provinces of El Salvador, masses of poor indigenous coffee pickers led an uprising against plantation owners, wielding nothing but rocks and machetes.
+The very same year, in the western coffee-producing provinces of El Salvador, masses of poor indigenous coffee pickers led an uprising against plantation owners, wielding mostly rocks and machetes.

-The resulting government response to this uprising was so brutal, that the event came to be known in posterity simply as ‘La Matanza’ (the Massacre).
+The resulting government response to this uprising was so brutal, that the event came to be known as ‘La Matanza’ (the Massacre).
 Virginia Tilley described how “its repression would go down in history as the bloodiest single crisis in modern Latin American history until the 1980s.”
 (Tilley, 138) An estimated 30,000 indigenous people were killed in the following days.
-Although many historians and scholars in the past have argued that the uprising was part of a Communist movement, Tilley’s detailed study shows that the revolt is better characterized as an ethnic, rather than solely a Marxist class-based movement.
+Although many historians have argued that the uprising was part of a Communist movement, Tilley’s detailed study shows that the revolt is better characterized as an ethnic, rather than solely a Marxist class-based movement.
 La Matanza, in January of 1932, could be considered the last organized indigenous revolt against the mostly-European and ladino landowners, in all of the Americas.

 In order to understand power and wealth distribution in Central America, we must look to the coffee industry.
 Specifically, we should first identify who profits and who doesn’t.
 Who are the coffee pickers, and what is their history?